JoJo Siwa Says She Is Still In Contact With Abby Lee Miller, Calls Her A ‘Good Person’

 “Even though you see her yelling and screaming at children on TV, like Abby made seven stars.
 I wouldn’t be doing this if it wasn’t for her,” she said.

 She even called out two of the other most famous names to come out of the show, Maddie and Mackenzie Ziegler, who have cut ties with Miller completely.
-While she did not address why the Ziegler girls are no longer in contact with Miller, she did point out that they too would not have the fame they have today without her.
+While she did not address why the Ziegler sisters are no longer in contact with Miller, she did point out that they, too, would not have the fame they have today without Miller.

 As The Inquisitr previously reported, Siwa has been opening up more recently regarding what starring on Dance Moms was really like.
-In a recent interview she revealed that due to their grueling schedule and lack of time, she would often go as long as a week without showering while filming the show.
-Siwa starred on the show for both season five and season six.
+In a recent interview, she revealed that due to their grueling schedule and lack of time, she would often go as long as a week without showering while filming the show.
+Siwa starred on the show for both Season 5 and Season 6.